esteinig/sccion/README.md

 ![](https://img.shields.io/badge/conda-standby-red.svg)
 ![](https://img.shields.io/badge/release-standby-red.svg)

 `SCCion` is a genotyping toolkit for *Staphylococcus aureus* sequence data.
-It provides three analysis methods:
+It provides two common analysis methods:

 1. fast whole genome typing from assemblies similar to `Kleborate`
 2. parallelized read-to-assembly and read-genotyping pipeline in `Nextflow`
-3. real-time `MinHash` typing of uncorrected nanopore reads with `Sketchy`

-The last component is somewhat experimental, and should be considered a pre-release for now until `Sketchy` is more mature and has tests and stuff.
-However, in the few bootstrap analyses we have run on data from *S. aureus* it performed reasonably well, specifically because we have generated an extensive index of *S. aureus* genomes from the European Nucleotide Archive for `Sketchy`.
-Do not rely on it for more serious matters, like clinical diagnostics.
-All in all, `SCCion` combines a variety of databases sourced from many different open-source projects.
-Please make sure to have a look at the `Citations` section to see who to pay respect to for their valiant efforts in creating the databases used by `SCCion`.
+`SCCion` combines a variety of databases sourced from many different open-source projects.
+Please make sure to have a look at the `Citations` section to see who to thank for their efforts in creating the databases used by `SCCion`.

-Pre-print available on BioRxiv soon.
+Pre-print might live on BioRxiv.

 ### Install
 ---

-`conda install -c conda-forge -c bioconda -c esteinig sccion`
+`conda install -c bioconda -c esteinig sccion`

 ### Usage
 ---